DDVP95/BasicDailyChessPuzzle/README.md

 Copy
 Edit
 touch .env
-Open .env and add your variables:
+Then open .env and add the following variables:

 env
 Copy